jmcgugan/enron-email-topic-analysis/README.md

 2. Do these topics change over time?

+We propose to analyze the Enron dataset less from the fraud perspective and more from the prospective that these are real emails exchanged within a single corporation as part of the daily life of that corporation.

 ## Data analysis

 The corpus consists of over 500,000 emails, mainly covering a two year period 2000-2001.

-1. The

-We propose to analyze the Enron dataset less from the fraud perspective and more from the prospective that these are real emails exchanged within a single corporation as part of the daily life of that corporation.

-###Topic Analysis

-What do these emails talk about?
-We propose to perform a variety of topic analyses, including TF-IDF, SVD, and NMF to see if we can identify latent topic clusters in the data.
-It will be particularly interesting to associate topics with people.

-As a stretch objective, we would like to progress beyond the "bag of words" approach.
-I am particularly drawn to the [Positive Pointwise Mutual Information (PPMI) technique](https://en.wikipedia.org/wiki/Pointwise_mutual_information#mw-head) which looks at words in context.
-It is a natural progression from Naive Bayes as it works by looking at the ratio of the joint probability of word i and word j to the Naive Bayes assumption of P(Wi)*P(Wj).

-It would seem that PPMI is somewhat underused in Python because there is [no prebuilt implementation of it](https://stackoverflow.com/questions/22118350/python-sentiment-analysis-using-pointwise-mutual-information).
-As a *stretch* objective, I would like to try coding PPMI.

-###How Efficient is Email?

-We all have the experience of receiving vastly more email than we need.
-We could take the view that an email is either actioned or it is not.
-Actions consist of replying, forwarding, or at least filing the email in a subject folder.
-We could take the perspective that an email which is received and not actioned is of dubious usefulness to the recipient.
-What is the ratio of actioned emails to received emails?

-##Network Analysis

-What can we say about the links between individuals implied by email traffic?
-Are there connectors who stand between different communities?

-##Analysis of the Proposal

-We appreciate that a good proposal consists of a good question plus good data.
-We think we have good data for this proposal but the questions are a bit diffuse at the moment.
-That is probably the biggest weakness of the proposal.

-Nevertheless, the author has existed in the corporate world for many years and knows well the daily agony of getting to inbox 0.
-I am very keen on assessing the efficiency of email as a vehicle for coporate communication.
+1. The source data is in standard email format, i.e. a multipart format with To, From, Subject… metadata plus a possibly multipart MIME payload.
+This was parsed to a "wide" dataframe with separate columns for To, From, content, etc.